mastodon-ml/relay/docs/configuration.md

 ### Note

 Short blurb that will be displayed on the relay's home and in API endpoints if set.
+Can be in markdown format.

 	note: null